* Exit poll shows prime minister's party defeated

 The final shape of the next government will not be clear until talks take place on forming a coalition.
 It may come down to a second round, to take place in two weeks, which will settle races in local districts where no candidate had a clear lead.

-But it appeared very unlikely on Sunday that the prime minister would be able to stay in power, after voters held him accountable for the tough decisions he took to drag Lithuania out of crisis.
+The prime minister said he would fight on into the run-off round, but it appeared unlikely he would be able to stay in power, after voters held him accountable for the tough decisions he took to drag Lithuania out of crisis.

 Before the financial crash in 2008, Lithuania was booming.
 Scandinavian banks provided cheap credit which let the country buy more than it sold and over-heated the real estate market.